Gearlux/MakingMoneyML/docs/index.md

----
-# Feel free to add content and custom Front Matter to this file.
-# To modify the layout, see https://jekyllrb.com/docs/themes/#overriding-theme-defaults

-layout: default
----
 # Making Money with Machine Learning

 > __Friend__: I want to quit my job.
 I am going to be a data scientist to earn money !